The 10 breeds of dog most likely to get mucky on walks - including the loving but filthy Cocker Spaniel

-Dirty Dogs: Here are the 10 breeds of dog most likely to get mucky on walks - including the loving but filthy Cocker Spaniel 🐶
+Mucky Dogs: These are the 10 breeds of dog most likely to get dirty on walks - including the mud-loving Beagle 🐕

 If you’re averse to muddy paw prints then you should think twice before welcoming one of these breeds into your home.